jrheard/blog/python/caesar.md

 <img style="display: block; margin: 0 auto;" src="https://inventwithpython.com/chapter14_files/image003.png" />

-The number of spaces you shift is the key in the Caesar Cipher.
+**The number of spaces you shift is the key in the Caesar Cipher**.
 The example above shows the letter translations for the key 3.

 If you encrypt the plaintext `“Howdy”` with a key of 3, then: